Labbeti/conette-audio-captioning/README.md

 # CoNeTTE model source code

 CoNeTTE is an audio captioning system, which generate a short textual description of the sound events in any audio file.
 It has been developped by me ([Étienne Labbé](https://labbeti.github.io/)) during my PhD.
+CoNeTTE stands for ConvNeXt-Transformer model with Task Embedding, and the architecture and training is explained in the corresponding [paper](https://arxiv.org/pdf/2309.00454.pdf).

 ## Installation
 ```bash